vedang29/AI/CC Guide/A2_KVM.md

    ```
 2. Enter your password if prompted.

-3. If there is no output, it indicates virtualisation is not enabled.
+3. If there is no output, it indicates virtualisation is enabled.

 ### Step 2: Downloading VirtualBox Manager